grafana/faro-web-sdk/docs/sources/developer/architecture/components/metas.md

 Properties

 - `id` - the name of the browser
-- `attributes` - a key-value object with additional attributes about the session page
+- `attributes` - a key-value object with additional attributes about the session

 ### User

 The `user` meta ties signals with a specific user.
-It is not required but it can be provided during initialization as well as programmatically once the Faro library was initialized.
+It is not required but it can be provided during initialization, or programmatically, once the Faro library was initialized.

 Properties: